getsettalk/Preminun-shop-web-app-with-vitejs-and-reactjs/README.md

 # Preminun-shop-web-app-with-vitejs-and-reactjs
-using vitejs to build this application with React and Strapi.io
+using vitejs to build this application with React and Strapi.io i have used strapi  to make api, do changes in .env files to added api_token and address.
 #import strapi database into your strapi project (sqlite) Password : 12345
 ```
 npm run strapi import -- -f premiumShop.tar.gz.enc --key 12345